santiment/academy/src/docs/glossary/asset/index.md

 }
 ```

-You can call it with `curl` like that:
+You can execute this query using `curl` as shown below:

 ```sh
 curl \